Description

 Windows to the World: World History through Missionary Biographies

 This course runs on a two-year rotation.
-Each school year focuses on different regions of the world, allowing students to take the class for two separate years without repeating content.
-Students are welcome to enroll for a second year and experience entirely new regions, missionaries, and historical contexts.
+Each school year focuses on different regions of the world, allowing students to enroll for two separate years without repeating content.
+Students who return will encounter entirely new regions, biographies, historical settings, and projects.

 Regions of Study (Rotating by Year)